Aaron Beck was a contemporary psychiatrist who played a seminal role in the development of cognitive behavioral therapy.

-His daughter, Judith Beck, is a cognitive therapy researcher and president of the Beck Institute for Cognitive Behavioral Therapy.
+His daughter, Dr. Judith Beck, is a cognitive therapy researcher and president of the Beck Institute for Cognitive Behavioral Therapy.

 Although Beck spent most of his career studying psychoanalysis, in the 1960s, Beck's research deviated significantly from traditional psychoanalytic methods, focusing instead on distorted thoughts that led to problematic behaviors.
 While working as a psychiatrist at the University of Pennsylvania, Beck struggled to find a way to help his depressed clients better capture their emotions.
 He realized that many of his depressed clients experienced recurring negative thoughts and that as long as they believed these thoughts to be true, they would continue to have symptoms of depression.
 He theorized that in order to change the symptoms, he must change their distorted thinking.
 This belief led to the development of cognitive behavioral therapy.